pulsarf/waterfall/README.md

   Useful for cases when deep packet inspection tool looks for OOB data.
 --fake_packet_reversed - Sends fake packets in reversed order.
 --fake_packet_double - Sends two fake packets instead of one.
+--packet_hop [U8] - Applies all traffic modifications only to specific number of packets.

 --synack - Wraps each packet into fake SYN and ACK.
   Those packets will be automatically dropped by server.